Lo-Fi Python

 )

-This method uses IMPORTXML to import data to google sheets by passing an "xpath query".
+This method uses IMPORTXML to import data to Google Sheets by passing an "XPath query".
 The first line checks if the direction of the % change is "down".
 If it is down, then we know the % change is negative, otherwise the % change is positive.
-In this case I inspected the source code of coinmarketcap to reference the class names of the HTML I was targeting.
+To select the HTML element, I right-clicked the number on the page that I wanted to import on coinmarketcap and selected "Inspect" to reference the HTML class names for the paragraph I was targeting.

 Conditionally sum a range with SUMIFS, SUMIF and COUNTIF